Note that Circadian Sleep Disorders Network is not affiliated with any pharmaceutical, medical device, or other company.

 Vanda Pharmaceuticals is planning Phase II trials this year for Hetlioz® as a treatment for DSPD (Delayed Sleep Phase Disorder).
 Hetlioz is already approved (in the U.S.) for treatment of Non-24-Hour Sleep-Wake Disorder, in both blind and sighted individuals.
 Hetlioz is the brand name of tasimelteon, which is a melatonin agonist (i.e. it works similarly to melatonin).

-CSD-N board member Alexandra Wharton called our attention to a bill pending in the Texas legislature that would require schools in Texas to start no earlier that 8:00 am, and suggested we write a letter of support.
+CSD-N board member Alexandra Wharton called our attention to a bill (HB 1602) pending in the Texas legislature that would require schools in Texas to start no earlier than 8:00 a.m., and suggested we write a letter of support.
 You can read that letter here.
+Unfortunately the bill died in committee.
+However, there is continuing interest on the part of some of the legislators, and it is expected to be revived in the next session with better chances.

 CSD-N, along with other sleep organizations, has signed on to a letter requesting the U.S. Congress to restore funding to the CDC (Center for Disease Control and Prevention [U.S.]) dedicated to sleep research and awareness.
 You can read the letter here.
 Thanks to Julie Flygare at Project Sleep for pulling together all these sleep organizations.